Aw, man, come on.

 First, some background.

 One of my favorite college courses was the advertising class I took with Dr. Vijay Krishna.
 At the time, Rally’s had a television campaign going where they’d show close-ups of their burgers lasciviously dripping condiments.
 When Dr. Krishna told us one day that he didn’t like those commercials because he thought they were gross, a girl in the class and I explained to him that the commercials were very effective because they made your mouth water.
 And they did.
-And every time I saw one of those commercials, I wanted a Rally’s hamburger.
+Every time I saw one of those commercials, I wanted a Rally’s hamburger.

 (And why did I never ask that girl out?
 She stood up for hamburgers!)